-Social Studies Department Chair, Assistant Cross Country Coach - Appointed 2018
+Social Studies Department Chair, Assistant Cross Country Coach, Faculty Trustee - Appointed 2018

 M.A.
 Conflict Resolution, Georgetown University